ElektraInitiative/PermaplanT/doc/decisions/frontend_end_to_end_testing.md

 ### Alternative [Puppeteer](https://pptr.dev)

 Puppeteer is a viable alternative to Playwright, as it also provides automation capabilities for Chrome and Chromium-based browsers.
-However, the decision to use Python as the programming language led to the preference for Playwright for Python, which integrates well with Python's ecosystem.
+However, the decision to use Python as the programming language led to the preference for Playwright for Python.

 ### Alternative [Python](https://www.python.org) + [Selenium](https://www.selenium.dev) + [Behave](https://behave.readthedocs.io/en/latest/)